-In the Large scale portraits of family and friends I try to aggrandize ordinary people by painting them on a monumental scale.
+The African-American family and its heritage has been the content of my work for several years.
+In large-scale portraits of family and friends I try to aggrandize ordinary people by painting them on a monumental scale.
 Although I have used various references while painting, I am most enthusiastic about painting from a live sitter.
-There is an incredible energy when I am painting directly from another person and I love the challange.
-Sometimes there is conversation and at other times silence but always there is a feeling of sharing a small slice of life together.
-I hope these paintings not only celebrate the sitter’s beautiful facual features but also sends the message that ordinary people, who may not be great in society’s eyes, should be of paramount importance to us.
+There is an incredible energy when painting directly from another person and I love the challenge.
+Sometimes there is conversation, and at other times silence–but always there is a feeling of sharing a small slice of life together.
+I hope these paintings not only celebrate the sitter’s facial features but also send the message that ordinary people, who may not be great in society’s eyes, should be of paramount importance to us.